loggy01/interelate/test/README.md

 ### `test_run_statistical_testing.py`

-Checks significant, insignificant, and invalid global tests; exact statistical results; configuration forwarding; Yates's correction; valid and invalid pairwise comparisons; multiple testing adjustment; pairwise execution decisions; result organisation; and delegation across every query-distance pair.
+Checks significant, insignificant, and invalid global tests; exact statistical results; configuration forwarding; Yates' correction; valid and invalid pairwise comparisons; multiple testing adjustment; pairwise execution decisions; result organisation; and delegation across every query-distance pair.

 This file extends the standard structure because the production module contains global, pairwise, one-query, and all-query testing layers.
 Real NumPy arrays and statistical functions are used when checking scientific outcomes.
 Statistical functions are replaced only when checking configuration forwarding, multiple-testing input and output mapping, or delegation between layers.
 The tests cover each statistical layer and its possible outcomes before checking top-level organisation and delegation.